George Gittoes AM

 From the beginning his works have typically reflected his social, political and humanitarian observations of man's treatment of his fellow man.

-Gittoes has been described variously as a pop artist, a figurative artist, a modernist and a post modernist.
+George Gittoes has been described variously as a pop artist, a figurative artist, a modernist and a post modernist.
 Ultimately he is a documenter.
 Through drawing, painting, film making and the written and spoken word he reflects and tells the stories of what he has seen and experienced.

 His work has been collected by the Queensland Art Gallery, the State Gallery of New South Wales, the Museum and Art Gallery of the Northern Territory, the Powerhouse Museum and the National Gallery of Australia.
-George has been widely collected by the regional galleries throughout Australia.